• Skip to main content

 Endemic: Yes

-I am not sure how he did it, but Jeff spotted this bobtail lizard on a side road as we were meandering our way from the Grampians back to Melbourne in Victoria.
+I am unsure how he did it, but Jeff spotted this bobtail lizard on a side road as we were meandering our way from the Grampians back to Melbourne in Victoria.
 Interestingly, bobtail lizards (also known as the shingleback skink) are one of the few reptiles that give birth to live young.

 Dangerous or venomous animals in Australia